Icon of a webpage

 Webpage section titled "Community and Belonging" showing five resource buttons.

-Problem 3: Complex Click-Through Experiences – Highlighting key resources and adding relevant links from other pages in the content section reduced excessive clicks and improved page navigation, providing clear paths to other related pages.
+Solution: Highlighted key resources and added relevant links within the content section to reduce excessive clicks, providing direct paths to related pages.

 Explore the complete ODOS page on NYU's website